mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/index.md

 ## Prepare your cluster

-Check for the following on your existing `cluster.yaml`:
+Check for the following in your existing `cluster.yaml`:

 - One or more of `spec.kubernetes.networking.noProxy`, `spec.kubernetes.networking.httpProxy` or `spec.kubernetes.networking.httpsProxy` is set in `ClusterConfiguration`.
-- Enabled Gatekeeper on your cluster.
+- Gatekeeper is enabled.
 Gatekeeper is enabled by default, but if you have manually disabled it, re-enable the application by changing the enabled field from `false` to `true` in the `addons` object of the cluster's `ClusterConfiguration` and perform a `konvoy up` to update the addons.

 If none of the conditions apply to your cluster, then you can skip to next section.